Health Food Reviews

 Carbohydrates and Low Glycemic Index

-One of the easiest, but time consuming, ways to add health foods for weight-loss is to switch out high glycemic foods for low glycemic foods.
+One of the easiest, but time-consuming, ways to add healthy foods for weight-loss is to switch out high glycemic foods for low glycemic foods.
 The glycemic index measures the effect carbohydrates have on blood sugar levels; the lower the index, the less effect and vice versa.
 The journal Clinical Nutrition offers, “Lower-GI energy-restricted diets achieved through a specific differential food selection can improve the energy adaptations during obesity treatment, favouring weight loss and probably weight maintenance compared with higher-GI hypocaloric diets.”

 There is no doubt that health food needs to be a part of your everyday diet.
 Losing weight aside, if you eat a rainbow of foods you’re more apt to get all the vitamins and minerals you need.
 When you are looking to lose weight, switching out foods with a high glycemic index for ones with a low glycemic index is a great option.
 And, it’s important to start your day with a lean source of protein and fiber to keep that hunger at bay.